Bisection Method

 > yR := f(xR) ;

 Set the maximum iterations (as a safeguard to prevent infinite looping in case of human error) and the stopping tolerance.
-In fact, while debugging your code you should set Maxits to something smaller, like 4, for example.
-Make Maxits larger once you a sure your code is bug-free.
+In fact, while debugging your code you should set Maxits to something smaller, like 4 for example.
+Make Maxits larger (like 50) once you are sure your code is bug-free.

 > Maxits := 50 ; (enter this as an integer... no decimal point)